jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 ### Setup Remote State

-To get this project ready for automation, we need to set it up to use a remote backend for storage.
+To get this project ready for automation, we need to set it up to use a remote backend for state storage.
 Terraform's ["Remote State"][5] feature provides a mechanism to allow multiple developers to collaborate on the same Terraform code base.
 Terraform automation requires a remote state store because the build agents are ephemeral, and the entire agent pool must share state changes.
 When using an Azure Storage Account for remote state storage, our workflow automatically benefits from encryption at rest, role-based access control, and locking mechanisms.

 This script brings up a storage account with acceptable settings for a Terraform backend: